The Blue Flower: A Captivating European War Era Play

-The first thing that comes to my mind when I think of this show is “different”.
-From the very beginning there is heavy use of foreign language accompanied by subtitles, this continues sporadically throughout the show.
+The first thing that comes to mind when I think of this show is “different.”
+From the very beginning, there is heavy use of foreign language accompanied by subtitles, which continues sporadically throughout the show.

-One of my favorite parts was when Professor Max was giving his lecture in his language, it was not only a nice refresher on the war from a European point of view, but also entertaining in the way he spoke.
-If only my college professors were that entertaining.
+One of my favorite parts was when Professor Max was giving his lecture in his language; it provided a unique perspective on the war from a European point of view and was engaging in the way he spoke.
+It was a refreshing approach compared to typical lectures.

-Throughout the whole show you get the vibe that the play is taking place in a different era, in a different part of the world.
-They do a good job of conveying that.
+Throughout the whole show, you get the sense that the play is set in a different era and a different part of the world.
+The production does a good job of conveying that atmosphere.

-The cast was very talented as is apparent from their vocals and their performances.
-The band is very good and I enjoyed their melodic tunes.
+The cast is very talented, evident from their vocals and performances.
+The band is also strong, and I enjoyed their melodic tunes.
+Max clearly stands out as the star of the show and is my favorite character.

-Seating at the second stage theatre is adequate, it’s not a huge space and any seat is a good seat in my opinion.
+Seating at the Second Stage Theatre is adequate; it’s not a huge space, and in my opinion, any seat offers a good view.

-If you’d like to get a taste of Europe in the early 1900’s, and see how a few friends lived, loved and died, check it out.
+If you’d like to experience a taste of Europe in the early 1900s and see how a few friends lived, loved, and died, this show is worth checking out.

 Be the first to comment